 The goal of the Groundwater Protection Program is to protect underground water supplies and waterways from chemical pollution.
 Inspection staff oversee clean-up of pollution caused by leaking underground tanks and chemical spills.
 They work with other agencies, such as the Environmental Protection Agency (EPA) and the Water Quality Control Boards, to make sure the clean-up process follows State and local laws.
 Groundwater Protection Program staff also issue permits for installing wells and soil borings for geotechnical or environmental investigations.

-The Cross Connection Control Program protects the public drinking water supply in San Mateo County.
+The Cross Connection Control Program protects the public drinking water supply in most of San Mateo County.
 Inspection staff conduct surveys and/or inspections at facilities that may pose a threat to public health and safety.
 To eliminate the cross connection between the facility water supply and the public water supply, or threat to public health, the installation of a backflow prevention assembly on the facility water supply line from the public water system may be required in order to abate the public health hazard.

 All homes must have a safe water supply and a system for proper disposal of sewage and wastewater.
 More than 6500 households and businesses in San Mateo County are in areas that do not have a community water supply or a municipal sewer system.
 Structures in these areas are served by their own water and wastewater systems.
 The goal of the Land Use Program is to help people who live in these areas with these water supplies serving from 1 to 4 service connections from a common water source and/or onsite wastewater treatment systems (OWTS).
 Inspection staff also certify OWTS installers and soil percolation testers involved in the design of OWTS.